cyber-singh/osticket-prereqs/README.md

 <p>
 <img src="https://github.com/cyber-singh/osticket-prereqs/assets/149118027/c769cd0d-a3a3-49fe-aeba-59d49733ab37"/>
 </p>

+****

 <p>

-  The last step after that is to login to osTicket on the browser.
+ - After completing the setup and making the necessary changes, the final step is to log in to **osTicket** through your web browser.
+You can now access and use **osTicket** to manage your support tickets and customer inquiries.

 <p>
 <img src="https://github.com/cyber-singh/osticket-prereqs/assets/149118027/9c45c9dc-30c4-479c-bac3-1d6bca92ead4"/>
 </p>
 <p>

-  Congrats!
-You have now successfully installed and setup osTicket!
+<h3>Congratulations!
+You have successfully completed the installation and setup of osTicket</h3>.

   <h3 align = "right">Next Tutorial - <a href = "https://github.com/Cyber-singh/post-install-config">osTicket: Post-Installation Configuration</a></h3>